How partial knee replacements can help patients with Ahlbäck's disease

 • Infections: As with any surgery, there is a risk of infection.
 Strict hygiene measures and postoperative care can minimize this risk.

 • Thrombosis: There is an increased risk of blood clots after surgery.
-Blood thinners and regular exercise help reduce this risk.
+Blood thinners and regular exercise help to reduce this risk.

 Conclusion